When was the last time you used fundamental analysis? Learn secrets to grow your trading skills using fundamental analysis of stocks.

 The difference between fundamental analysis and technical analysis is an undoubted topic.
 Learn more: technical analysis vs. fundamental analysis

-Who Can Learn Fundamental Analysis to Survive in Recession?
+Who Can Learn Fundamental Analysis to Survive in a Recession?

 Long Term Investors: Stock market is a riddle with uncertainties.
 However, certain principle those tried-and-tested can help investors boost chances for long-term success.
 Therefore, fundamental analysis can benefit long-term investors since stock prices and valuations ultimately reach parity during long-run.

-Intraday Traders: Intraday traders is the one who is mostly affected by rumours, events, and triggers price volatility.
+Intraday traders are the one who is mostly affected by rumours, events and triggers price volatility.
 This often results as price gaps up or down in the market.
 Thus, day traders look forward to price action generated in the earnings report.